 World Leader in Running Quality Kilimanjaro Trips

-Ian Taylor Trekking have put over 2,500 people on the summit of Kilimanjaro with great success.
+Ian Taylor Trekking have helped over 3,000 people to the summit of Kilimanjaro with great success.
 We are a world leader in offering quality, well run climbs up Kilimanjaro.
 We have amazing food, the best guides/staff, top chefs and Mountain hard Dome Tents and Trango 4 tents for your comfort.
-Our amazing staff have all been with us for over 8 years now.
+Our amazing staff have all been with us for over 13 years now.
 They will help you achieve your goal of standing on the roof of Africa and get down safely.

 If you are considering a climb of Africa’s highest peak, Mount Kilimanjaro, then you are in the right place!
 These are our Top 10 Tips for a Successful Climb of Mt Kilimanjaro.
 Apply them and they will give you the best possible chance of success on the mountain.
 CLICK HERE and find out all you need to know about climbing Kilimanjaro.

 We have 95% success rate on our 8 day treks and 85% success rate on our 7 days treks.
 With the overall success rate on Kilimanjaro sitting between 55-65%, we have built an itinerary and trip that gives our clients the best chance of success.
 Ian Taylor Trekking have success rates second to none.
 Check out our VIDEO’S Feel free to CONTACT US

 Before you read our Top 10 Tips for a Successful Climb of Mt Kilimanjaro remember that only 55% of people make it to the summit each year.
 Mainly because people chose poor acclimatization schedules and fail to train correctly for the climb.
 We highly recommend you chose 8 day Lemosho route Climb.
 We had 100% success on most of our Kilimanjaro treks last year.
 Here are the top tips.

 1).
 Choose the Right Route for your Kilimanjaro Climb